Managed Clusters (AKS)

 export EXP_MACHINE_POOL=true

-Optionally, the you can enable the CAPZ “AKSResourceHealth” feature flag as well:
+Optionally, you can enable the CAPZ “AKSResourceHealth” feature flag as well:

 export EXP_AKS_RESOURCE_HEALTH=true